DefiLlama/docs/list-your-project/oracles-tvs.md

 * `proof`: At least one link (docs, code, or audit) showing the oracle integration.

 **Optional fields:**
+**Optional fields:**
 * `startDate` / `endDate`: Use these to indicate the active period (format: YYYY-MM-DD).
+  If `startDate` is not provided, we assume the oracle has been active since the protocol's launch.
 * `chains`: List of chain slugs from [`normalizeChain.ts`](https://github.com/DefiLlama/defillama-server/blob/master/defi/src/utils/normalizeChain.ts), with optional start/end dates per chain.
+  If `chains` is not specified, we assume the oracle is used on **all chains** where the protocol is live.
 This structured format ensures accurate attribution of TVL to oracles based on actual usage and risk exposure.

 ## How to Add a New Oracle to DefiLlama